Naval Warfare with Ancient Galleys : Card model ships, wargame rules and the background for their development : All original material copyright

 from Hades in fear and trembling, tore from his chin

-the straps that bound his useless helmet
+the straps that bound his useless helmet, and asked

 for mercy at the same time.
 He was about to say